How to Transfer Shares of Stock Within a Corporation?

 - How many shares exist outside the respective transaction

 - Amount of taxes due following the transaction.

 The ledger is useful for any action regarding the shares, such as sale, transfer, or loss.
 Due to its obvious importance for a corporation, the ledger is kept by the corporation's secretary, along with other crucial documents like the corporate seal.

 If you need help with transferring shares of stock within a company, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.